zeno-adriaenssens/ruTorrent/README.md

 # Setup:

-Create the subfolder ./vpn and place your .ovpn file inside.
+* Create the subfolder ./vpn
+* place your .ovpn file inside.

 Now all thats left to do is run docker compose.
 ```docker-compose up -d```